mikics/gsoc-jupyterbook/submission.md

 troubleshooting.
 Indeed, debugging was one of the most important skill I needed to improve during GSoC, since it never happened to run a demo at the first try without problems, and therefore I needed to quickly understand how to approach and solve these situations.

-For all demos I needed quite a lof of time just for debugging purposes, but for demo #4 this time was much higher.
-Indeed, I had to deal with an unexpected behaviour of the demo: whenever I used discretization elements with `degree = 3` (or higher), the error for the efficiencies unexpectedly increased, and the corresponding DOLFINx solutions had some nasty artifacts, as shown in the image below.
+For all demos I needed quite a lot of time just for debugging purposes, but for demo #4 this time was much higher.
+Indeed, I had to deal with an unexpected behavior of the demo: whenever I used discretization elements with `degree = 3` (or higher), the error for the efficiencies unexpectedly increased, and the corresponding DOLFINx solutions had some nasty artifacts, as shown in the image below.